Purpose

 “I am passionate about the development of the sport and ensuring the voices of athletes are heard.”

-Click here for Michael’s USA Gymnastics athlete profile.
+Click here for Drew’s USA Gymnastics athlete profile.

 Click here for Serena’s USA Gymnastics athlete profile.